hbctraining/DGE_workshop/lessons/04_DGE_DESeq2_analysis.md

 ## DESeq2 differential gene expression analysis workflow

-The workflow for the differential gene expression analysis with DESeq2 is output below.
+With the 2 lines of code above, we just completed the workflow for the differential gene expression analysis with DESeq2.
+The steps in the analysis are output below:

+<img src="../img/deseq2_workflow_separate.png" width="200">

 We will be taking a detailed look at each of these steps to better understand how DESeq2 is performing the statistical analysis and what metrics we should examine to explore the quality of our analysis.

-<img src="../img/deseq2_workflow_separate.png" width="200">

 ### Step 1: Estimate size factors